2014 Celebration of the World Day Against Child Labour Extend social protection: combat child labour!

 The 12th of June is the World Day Against Child Labour (WDACL).
-It is an important date to raise awareness on the 98 million children worldwide working in situations of child labour in agriculture, as well as on the importance of addressing this human rights violation for achieving food security and reducing poverty.
-The day also provides an opportunity to share experiences on work being done from the local to the global level, renew commitment and define the way forward to achieve child labour reduction goals.
-On the occasion of the 2013 celebration FAO organized a series of activities both at FAO headquarters and at country level.
+This day is used to raise awareness about the 98 million children worldwide working in situations of child labour in agriculture, as well as the importance of addressing this human rights violation for achieving food security and reducing poverty.

 FAO Director-General José Graziano da Silva reminds FAO staff of children’s right to be protected from child labour and the importance of action to reduce child labour in agriculture for a future free from poverty and hunger.